Scott Bomar: Accomplishments

-Bomar won an Emmy for "Best Original Music" for the documentary, I Am a Man: From Memphis, A Lesson in Life.
+Bomar won an Emmy for Best Original Music for the documentary I Am a Man: From Memphis, a Lesson in Life.

-In 2010, he co-produced and engineered Cyndi Lauper’s Memphis Blues at his Memphis studio, Electraphonic Recording.
-The album spent 13 weeks at #1 on the Billboard Blues chart and was nominated for a Grammy in the Best Traditional Blues Album category.
+In 2010, he co-produced and engineered Cyndi Lauper's Memphis Blues at his Memphis studio, Electraphonic Recording.
+The album spent 13 weeks at No. 1 on the Billboard Blues chart and was nominated for a Grammy in the Best Traditional Blues Album category.

 Bomar previously served as Trustee and President of the Memphis Chapter of NARAS.